Causal Variance Decompositions for Measuring Health Inequalities: Discussion

 Alternative decompositions may be possible depending on the order in which variables are conditioned upon.
 In our present work, we first conditioned on case-mix covariates, followed by group membership.
-Conditioning on the case-mix covariates is conventional in the hospital comparison literature, as it enables isolating differences in care that patients with a similar clinical profile receive, \cite{hartman2024evaluating,valeri2023multistate} and we chose this approach for the same reason.
-When introducing the sociodemographic group variable, similar to Naimi et al.\cite{naimi2016mediation} we conceptualized the covariates to be on the pathway downstream from the group indicator.
-In this case, conditioning on the covariates resulted in path-specific direct and indirect effects of the group indicator, blocking the pathway through the covariates.
-These quantities are interpretable, although we do not formally define them as causal effects.
-Corresponding more closely to the marginal effect decomposition of Yu \& Elwert, \citep{yu2025nonparametric} an alternative would be to consider a variance decomposition where the order of conditioning follows the causal diagram, i.e. group indicator before the covariates.
+Conditioning on the case-mix covariates is conventional in the hospital comparison literature, as it enables isolating differences in care that patients with similar clinical profiles receive \cite{hartman2024evaluating,valeri2023multistate}, and we chose this approach for the same reason.
+When introducing the sociodemographic group variable, similar to Naimi et al. \cite{naimi2016mediation} we conceptualized the case-mix covariates to be on the pathway downstream from the group indicator.
+However, in the variance decomposition we deliberately chose the order of conditioning to be different from the topological ordering of the variables in the DAG, to focus on group differences conditional on the ``allowable'' covariates characterizing the patient clinical profile, resembling the notion of ``counterfactual fairness'' considered by Karvanen et al. \cite{karvanen2024simulating}.
+As a result, while the case-mix conditional terms are interpretable, the case-mix variance term in the decomposition does not in itself have a causal interpretation, which is not a major limitation as we could have limited ourselves to decomposing the case-mix conditional variance (i.e., $V[Y \mid \boldsymbol{X}]$).
+Corresponding more closely to the marginal effect decomposition of Yu \& Elwert \citep{yu2025nonparametric}, an alternative would be to consider a variance decomposition where the order of conditioning follows the topological order, i.e. group indicator before the covariates.
 This would result in a different variance decomposition where the group effects would also capture the pathway through the case-mix covariates to hospital assignment.
-We will address this in a further work.
+We will address this in further work.